Average Variable Cost Formula (Table of Contents)

 Relevance and Use of Average Variable Cost Formula

 It is important to understand the concept of average variable cost as it is very pivotal to the profitability of a company.
-Typically, a company can drive its profit margins efficiently through effective management of the variable cost.
-However, the average variable cost is indirectly governed by the law of diminishing marginal returns and as such, it decreases with the increase in production volume to a certain point, beyond which it starts to escalate with the increase in production volume.
-Therefore, variable cost influences the production plans because it only makes business sense to continue increasing production volume until the point where the average variable cost is less than the average selling price.
+Typically, a company can drive its profit margins efficiently by effectively managing the variable cost.
+However, the average variable cost is indirectly governed by the law of diminishing marginal returns.
+As such, it decreases with the increase in production volume to a certain point, beyond which it starts to escalate with the increase in production volume.
+Therefore, variable cost influences the production plans because it only makes business sense to continue increasing production volume until the average variable cost is less than the average selling price.

 Average Variable Cost Formula Calculator